 Although no appropriation was made for the implementation of SB 200 (2014), the measure created a financial incentive program through which a portion of any savings achieved is to be reinvested into community-based programs and services.

-Institutions such as the Courts, social services, and correctional facilities have uniform policies and procedures across the state, but Kentucky’s public schools are not controlled or managed by a single administrative body.
+Institutions such as the courts, social services and correctional facilities have uniform policies and procedures across the state, but Kentucky’s public schools are not controlled or managed by a single administrative body.
 Each school district is under the management and control of a board of education.
 Each local board of education adopts a policy for implementing school-based decision making in the district.

 KDE recognizes that Kentucky’s statutes regarding student behavior present complicated legal obligations for local school districts, school based decision-making councils, teachers, principals, and superintendents, and will continue to provide guidance for reconciling these obligations.